Skip to content

 model None or str

-if @usd_path is not specified, then this must be specified in conjunction with @category to infer the usd filepath to load for this object, which evaluates to the following:
+If specified, this is used in conjunction with @category to infer the usd filepath to load for this object, which evaluates to the following:

 {og_dataset_path}/objects/{category}/{model}/usd/{model}.usd